smuxdev/modaly/README.md

 # modaly
-Just a JS library to create Modal Dialog.
+Just a JS library to create Modal Dialog in Vanilla JS.